Nice Gay Travel

 Eagle Bar Nice Leather & Gay Cruising

 On Tuesdays, Eagle Bar Nice hosts their weekly Blackout Party.
-If you’re not in Nice for the weekend, this could be a great option for a gay activity.
-The bar is open from 10:00 PM to 3:00 AM.
+If you’re not in Nice for the weekend, this could be a great gay nightlife option.
+The bar is open from 10 PM to 3 AM.

 Also, the bar is not easy to find and there are no obvious signs visible from the street.
 Here is the precise location of Eagle Bar Nice, so you can bookmark it for later.

 I was a bit disappointed, and still don’t actually know if this was a fluke experience, or if Eagle Nice can close without warning should attendance be insufficient.
 If you know the answer, send wolfyy an email and let me know.